 Plaque doesn’t just stay on your teeth.
 It can creep up and attack your gum line causing your gums to become red and inflamed.
 Once plaque has reached your gums, it can cause your teeth to loosen from your gum line and even cause bone and tooth loss.

 Periodontitis (a severe form of gum disease) is irreversible and the damaging effects can only be slowed down by your family dentist through periodontal treatment.
-Your risk of tooth cavities also increases with untreated dental plaque.
+Your risk of also increases with untreated dental plaque.

 Plaque not only affects your oral health, but it affects your overall health as well.
 Too much plaque can cause inflammation in the gums that could turn into gum disease.
 When plaque buildup reaches this point, it can travel to other parts of the body causing even more harm.
 The plaque can then clog arteries and lead to cardiovascular problems.